bryanwweber/orbital-mechanics-notes/_sources/interplanetary-maneuvers/planetary-depahture-trajectory.md

 The spacecraft *does not* receive an impulse from the engines when it crosses the sphere of influence.
 It must have the correct $v_{\infty}$ on its geocentric hyperbolic trajectory so that it can coast onto the heliocentric transfer trajectory.
 :::

-To determine the $\Delta v$ required to transfer from the parking orbit to the hyperbola, we must find the velocity of the hyperbola at the transfer point.
+To determine the $\Delta v$ required to transfer from the pahking orbit to the hyperbola, we must find the velocity of the hyperbola at the transfer point.
 To minimize the $\Delta v$, it is typical to transfer onto the hyperbola at the periapsis of the hyperbola.
 Thus, we use $r_p$ and $v_p$ for the position and velocity on the hyperbola at the transfer point.

-To find $v_p$, we first need to choose a radius of the parking orbit $r_p$.
-The choice of $r_p$ determines the $\Delta v$ required to transfer from the parking orbit to the hyperbola, so $r_p$ depends on the capabilities of the launch vehicle to provide thrust in LEO.
+To find $v_p$, we first need to choose a radius of the pahking orbit $r_p$.
+The choice of $r_p$ determines the $\Delta v$ required to transfer from the pahking orbit to the hyperbola, so $r_p$ depends on the capabilities of the launch vehicle to provide thrust in LEO.

 One approach to find $v_p$ is via the *vis viva* equation, Eq. {eq}`eq:vis-viva-equation`.
 We know that the energy along the geocentric hyperbola is constant.
 Therefore, we can equate the energy at the insertion point (periapsis) with the energy at $r_{\infty}$.